infinum/eightshift-storybook/README.md

 ## Documentation
 **For the full documentation please check this [link](https://infinum.github.io/eightshift-docs).**

+## Who do I talk to?

+If you have any questions or problems, please [open an issue](https://github.com/infinum/eightshift-storybook/issues) on github and we will do our best to give you a timely answer.

 ## Maintainers
 Eightshift Storybook is maintained and sponsored by [Eightshift](https://eightshift.com) and [Infinum](https://infinum.com).

 ## License
-Eightshift Storybook is Copyright &copy;2021 Eightshift.
+Eightshift Storybook &copy;2021 [Eightshift](https://eightshift.com) and [Infinum](https://infinum.com).
 It is free software, and may be redistributed under the terms specified in the LICENSE file.